iflastandards/iflastandards.info/docs/index.md

 * [MulDiCat](muldicat)

 <p><br></p>
-"Guidelines for Maintaining and Documenting IFLA Vocabularies" and it is available in the IFLA Repository: <a href="[https://www.ifla.org/lidatec](https://repository.ifla.org/handle/123456789/2887)" rel="noopener noreferrer" target="_blank">LIDATEC</a> See news for more information.
+Now available in the IFLA Repository: <a href="https://repository.ifla.org/handle/123456789/2887" rel="noopener noreferrer" target="_blank">"Guidelines for Maintaining and Documenting IFLA Vocabularies". </a> See <a href="https://www.iflastandards.info/news" rel="noopener noreferrer" target="_blank">news </a> for more information.
 <p><br></p>
 <p><em><span style="font-size: 14px; font-family: Tahoma, Geneva, sans-serif;">Find linked open data versions of the IFLA Standards here on this site.
 These are available for you and your organization to link to, use and promote.</span></em></p>
 <p><em><span style="font-size: 14px; font-family: Tahoma, Geneva, sans-serif;">This site is maintained by <a href="https://www.ifla.org/lidatec" rel="noopener noreferrer" target="_blank">LIDATEC</a>, which is a subcommittee of the IFLA Advisory Committee on Standards.&nbsp;</span></em></p>